 And we shall never hope in vain.

-The Collect of the Week: Proper 23 The Sunday closest to October 12
+The Collect of the Week: Proper 2 Week of the Sunday closest to May 18

-through Jesus Christ our Lord, who lives and reigns with you
+Christ our Lord, who lives and reigns with you and the Holy

 The Collect of the Day: A Collect for Grace(Wednesday)